hrgdavor/m6js/thoughts/UI thoughts.md

 # events

-- `listen` function returns callback that can later be used to remove the listener
+- `listen` function returns a callback function that can later be used to remove the listener

 # component creation